ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

     1. A user moves the cursor away either using the mouse or any key down events that move the cursor from the current position to outside of `@` and characters after a minimum of two white spaces while the popup is open.
     2. A user selects an option from the dropdown list either using mouse click/pressing Enter or Tab.
-    3. A user adds two or more spaces after triggering the mention popup.
+    3. A user adds two or more spaces after triggering the mention popup as the dropdown will be dismissed, see [Accessibility](#accessibility).
     4. In the absence of `nimble-rich-text-mention-users` and no mapping elements.

 _Methods_